Antony's Atropatene campaign: Aftermath

-Again with Egyptian money, Antony invaded Armenia, this time successfully.
+Some Roman sources blame the Armenian king for the heavy defeat, but others do not; Strabo and Plutach disagree sharply on the issue.
+Plutach even contradicts himself on whether the Armenian king's withdrawal of the cavalry, or Antony's decision to campaign during the winter season, was to blame for the expedition's failure.
+Modern sources note Antony's poor management and planning.

+Again with Egyptian money, citing abandonment of the Romans in 36 after initially supporting them, Antony invaded Armenia in 34, capturing king Artavasdes and taking control of Armenia for a time.
 On his return to Egypt, the equivalent of a Roman triumph was celebrated in the streets of Alexandria.
-At the end of the celebration, the whole city was summoned to hear a very important political statement.
-Later known as the Donations of Alexandria, the political statement effectively ended Antony's alliance with Octavian.
+At the end of the celebration, the whole city was summoned to hear a very important political statement, later known as the Donations of Alexandria, which effectively ended Antony's alliance with Octavian.

 Parthian King Phraates IV was unable to follow up the victory because of a civil war from 32 BC to 25 BC.
 It began by a rebellion of Tiridates that was probably supported by aristocratic circles and the Romans.

+Among the prized possessions taken by Antony from Media Atropatene were the first Nisean horses in Rome.
+When Antony died, these horses fell into the hands of Augustus.